fat/bean/README.md

 custom events
 -------------
-There are three custom events already provided for you, including mouseenter, mouseleave, and mousewheel.

 Custom events use Dean Edward's event model outlined (here)[http://dean.edwards.name/weblog/2009/03/callbacks-vs-events/].

 You can you use them like you would any other events:

     evnt.add(el, 'partytime', handler);
-    evnt.fireEvent(el, 'partytime');
+    evnt.fire(el, 'partytime');

+There are three custom events already provided for you... these include mouseenter, mouseleave, and mousewheel.

 Browser Support
 ---------------